TsarChicken/Unity-Prototype/README.md

 R1 - environment gravity (switch/not switch)
 L1 - player gravity (switch/not switch)
 R2 - shoot (might have some delay before/after a shot - depends on modified value)

+First version uses Old Input System.
+Until it is made into the New one, you should press NO before the editor gets loaded.